Gary Kubiak: Denver Broncos (2015–2016)

+2015: Super Bowl 50 victory

 Under Kubiak, the Broncos installed a run-oriented offense with zone blocking to blend in with quarterback Peyton Manning's shotgun passing style, but struggled with numerous changes and injuries to the offensive line.
 In addition, the 39-year-old Manning had his worst statistical season since his rookie year due to plantar fasciitis in his heel that he had suffered since the summer.
-Despite the offensive struggles, the Broncos succeeded with defense, led by defensive coordinator Wade Phillips, who replaced his predecessor's complicated read-and-react 4–3 scheme with a simple aggressive 3–4 approach of attacking the ball.
+Despite the offensive struggles, the Broncos succeeded with defense, led by Wade Phillips, who replaced his predecessor Jack Del Rio's complicated read-and-react 4–3 scheme with a simple aggressive 3–4 approach of attacking the ball.
 The Broncos' defense ranked No. 1 in total yards allowed, passing yards allowed and sacks, and like the previous three seasons, the team continued to set numerous individual, league and franchise records.
 Though the team had a 7–0 start, Manning led the NFL in interceptions.

 In Week 10, Manning suffered a partial tear of the plantar fascia in his left foot.
-He set the NFL's all-time record for career passing yards in this game, but after throwing four interceptions, Kubiak benched Manning favor of backup quarterback Brock Osweiler, who took over as the starter for most of the remainder of the regular season.
+He set the NFL's all-time record for career passing yards in this game, but after throwing four interceptions, Kubiak benched Manning in the third quarter of the 29–13 home loss to the Kansas City Chiefs, in favor of backup quarterback Brock Osweiler, who took over as the starter for most of the remainder of the regular season.
 During the Week 17 regular season finale, however, where the Broncos were losing by a score of 13–7 against the 4–11 San Diego Chargers, Kubiak benched Osweiler and Manning re-claimed the starting quarterback position for the playoffs by leading the team to a key 27–20 win that enabled the team to finish the 2015 regular season with a 12–4 record, winning the AFC West and securing the number-one playoff seed in the AFC.

 In the postseason, the Broncos defeated the Pittsburgh Steelers by a score of 23–16 in the divisional round and the New England Patriots 20–18 in the AFC Championship game, advancing to Super Bowl 50.
 The Broncos defeated the Carolina Panthers, 24–10 in Super Bowl 50, winning the title and giving Kubiak his first Super Bowl win as a head coach.
 Kubiak is the first person to have played in the Super Bowl and later win it as a head coach both with the same team.